SOFTWARE ENGINEER PI CASE STUDY

 We placed $2M PI and $5M PL with Vero at inception, with the additional insured endorsement and indemnity to principals clause confirmed before binding.

 $2M PI and $5M PL placed with Vero.
 Additional insured endorsement and indemnity to principals clause confirmed.
 GBP minimum thresholds exceeded on AUD basis.
-Contract with the FTSE-listed client proceeded.
+Consultant covered for the international work he was pursuing.
 Renewed in year two at a lower gross premium than the same insurer's aggregator price.

 This engagement illustrates a category of risk that online platforms handle poorly.
-Cross-border invoicing, contract-specified endorsements, GBP minimum thresholds, and indemnity to principals clauses are not questions on a standard online PI form.
-A consultant relying on an aggregator for this placement would almost certainly have obtained a policy that didn't satisfy the contract, or wouldn't have known to check.
+Cross-border invoicing, specific endorsements, GBP minimum thresholds, and indemnity to principals clauses are not questions on a standard online PI form.
+A consultant relying on an aggregator for this placement would almost certainly have ended up with a policy that didn't provide the cover they actually needed, or wouldn't have known to check.

 Call Us Now +61 2 9000 1155